Features

 Globbing: Filesystem glob patterns work out of the box, and can be used reliably in dependencies.

-caches a hash of the glob result between builds, so file deletion is detected as a change.
-Globbing is based on theglobset
+werkcaches a hash of the glob result between builds, so file deletion is detected as a change.
+Globbing is based on theglobsetcrate, which comes fromripgrep. -

 Paths can contain spaces: Make simply cannot deal.